Discover 5 simple strategies to help children improve their social flexibility and adapt to new situations with confidence.

-Rigid behavior patterns can provide a sense of predictability and security for some children.
-They can create a structured environment that helps them feel safe and in control.
+Doing things the same way over and over again can provide a sense of predictability and security for some children.
+It can create a structured environment that helps them feel safe and in control.
 For children who thrive on routine and consistency, rigid behavior patterns can be soothing as they know what to expect and can navigate their world with less anxiety.

 However, the very nature of social interaction is unpredictable.
 When a child has great difficulty being flexible, it can significantly hinder their ability to engage with and bond with their peers.